Chile de Arbol: At a Glance

 Our chile de arbol comes from Mexico, where this pepper originated.
 These peppers grow in a number of Mexican states, including Aguascalientes, Jalisco, Nayarit, Oaxaca, Sinaloa, and Zacatecas.

-Chile de arbol is more than an icon of Mexican cuisine and culture; it is also the livelihood of hundreds of Mexican families who cultivate it for local and international consumption.
+Arbol chile is more than an icon of Mexican cuisine and culture; it is also the livelihood of hundreds of Mexican families who cultivate it for local and international consumption.